 Once landed, you will have a challenge with 600 jagged steps of rock up and then back down.
 The steps are directly cut from the rock and they are quite steep.
 The higher you climb, the more beautiful the scenery.
 The final climb leads you to the monastery where the monks built six huts and two small chapels.
 The island is quite a memorable experience and something you will always remember.

-That concludes the trip to this area of the country and hopefully you have an idea about how unique and special it is to visit stunning Ireland.
+That concludes the final portion of the Ireland road trip and hopefully you have an idea about how unique and special it is to visit stunning Ireland.
 It is quite a memorable experience that you will always treasure.

 It is important to have the right type of travel insurance when you are visiting other countries, especially during the busy holiday times.
 Good Neighbor Insurance is here for you to provide the best policies and service for your trips.
 If you live in the U.S., one of our good short term plan to meet your coverage needs is our Pivot Plan.
 If you reside outside the U.S., our Atlas Plan will give you the best coverage to meet your needs.